Comments to Ethical Skeptic (part 4) - sars2.net

 ggsave("1.png",width=5,height=4,dpi=300*4)

-In the next plot I calculated age-standardized incidence rates by downloading age-stratified from here: https://nhsd-ndrs.shinyapps.io/rcrd/ ("Demographic factors > Downloads > Download time trend data for all cancer groups and demographic factors").
+In the next plot I calculated age-standardized incidence rates by downloading an age-stratified version of the rapid registration data from here: https://nhsd-ndrs.shinyapps.io/rcrd/ ("Demographic factors > Downloads > Download time trend data for all cancer groups and demographic factors").
 I took yearly population estimates by age from Nomis: https://www.nomisweb.co.uk/datasets/pestsyoala.
-The age-standardized incidence increased by about 6% between 2021 and 2024, but it's partially because the number of diagnoses was lower than usual in early 2021, and the incidence increased by only about 3% between 2022 and 2024:
+The age-standardized incidence increased by only about 3% between 2022 and 2024:

 t=t[`Cancer group`=="All sites combined"]